Definitions – General

 Advisor

-An individual or individuals chosen by the Complainant and Respondent to provide support during the investigation of a report of possible Prohibited Conduct that meets Title IX criteria.
-The chosen may not already be directly involved in the investigative process (Example – cannot be a witness, or Reporter).
-An advisor’s role is to provide guidance through the process, and conduct cross-examination of the opposing party, as applicable.
-Complainants and Respondents are not permitted to conduct cross-examination themselves.
+In Complaints that allege sex-based harassment and meet the criteria for Title IX, an individual or individuals chosen by the Complainant and Respondent to provide support during the formal grievance process.
+The chosen may not already be directly involved in the investigative process (Example – cannot be a witness or Reporter).
+An Advisor may, or may not be an attorney.
+An Advisor’s role is to provide guidance through the process, and assist in the development of questions their party wants asked during the formal process hearing.
+Advisors are not to speak on behalf of their party, but may request time to consult with them privately.

 Responsible Employee/Mandated Reporter

-An individual who is a PLU employee who has the authority to redress sexual violence, who has the duty to report incidents of sexual violence or other student misconduct, or who a student could reasonably believe has this authority or duty.
-A responsible employee must report any information about Prohibited Conduct to their supervisor or directly to the Title IX Coordinator on-campus.
-Responsible Employees on the PLU campus include all faculty/staff/administrators, including Campus Safety student employees and Campus Life Residential Assistant student employees.
+An individual who is a PLU employee who has the authority to redress sexual violence, who has the duty to report incidents of sex discrimination, sex-based harassment, sexual violence or other student misconduct, or who a student could reasonably believe has this authority or duty to respond.
+A Responsible Employee must report any information about Prohibited Conduct to their supervisor or directly to the Title IX Coordinator on-campus.
+Responsible Employees on the PLU campus include all part and full time faculty/staff/administrators, including Campus Safety student employees, Teacher Assistants, student Athletic Trainers, and Campus Life Residential Assistant student employees.

 Title IX

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex-based discrimination.
-This includes sexual harassment and sexual assault, and applies to all programs that receive federal financial aid.
+This includes quid pro quo, sex-based harassment, sexual assault, relationship violence, and stalking; and applies to all programs that receive federal financial aid or assistance.

 Title IX Coordinator